-Fig. 7: Experimental results on 120K lines of program or module source code from programs totaling 1.25M lines of source code.
+Fig. 7.
+Experimental results on 120K lines of program or module source code from programs totaling 1.25M lines of source code.
 We report averages for 100 random trials.
-The 'Positive Tests' column describes the positive tests.
-The '|Path|' columns give the weighted path length.
-'Initial Repair' gives the average performance for one trial, in terms of 'Time' (the average time taken for each successful trial), 'fitness' (the average number of fitness evaluations in a successful trial), 'Success' (how many of the random trials resulted in a repair).
-'Size' reports the average Unix diff size between the original source and the primary repair, in lines.
-'Final Repair' reports the same information for the production of a 1-minimal repair from the first initial repair found; the minimization process always succeeds.
-'Effect' describes the operations performed by an indicative final patch: a patch may insert code, delete code, or both insert and delete code.
+The "Positive Tests" column describes the positive tests.
+The "|Path|" columns give the weighted path length.
+"Initial Repair" gives the average performance for one trial, in terms of "Time" (the average time taken for each successful trial), "fitness" (the average number of fitness evaluations in a successful trial), "Success" (how many of the random trials resulted in a repair).
+"Size" reports the average Unix diff size between the original source and the primary repair, in lines.
+"Final Repair" reports the same information for the production of a 1-minimal repair from the first initial repair found; the minimization process always succeeds.
+"Effect" describes the operations performed by an indicative final patch: A patch may insert code, delete code, or both insert, and delete code.

-repair quality using indicative workloads and held-out fuzz testing in Section 6.
+descriptions are provided in Section 4, above; we evaluate repair quality using indicative workloads and held-out fuzz testing in Section 6.

 In many cases it is also possible to insert code without negatively affecting the functionality of a benchmark program.
 The zune and gcd benchmarks both contain infinite loops: zune when calculating dates involving leap years, and gcd if one argument is zero.
 In both cases, the repair involves inserting additional code: For gcd, the repair inserts code that returns early (skipping the infinite loop) if the argument is zero.
 In zune, code is added to one of three branches that decrements the day in the main body of the loop (allowing leap years with exactly 366 days remaining to be processed correctly).
 In both of these cases, the insertions are carefully guarded so as to apply only to relevant inputs (i.e., zero-valued arguments or tricky leap years), which explains why the inserted code does not negatively impact other functionality.
-Similar behavior is seen for look-s, where a buggy binary search over a dictionary never terminates if the input dictionary is not pre-sorted.
+Similar behavior is seen for look-s, where a buggy binary search over a dictionary never terminates if the input dictionary is not presorted.
 Our repair inserts a new exit condition to the loop (i.e., a guarded break).
 A more complicated example is units, in which user input is read into a static buffer without bounds checks, a pointer to the result is passed to a lookup() function, and the result of lookup() is possibly dereferenced.
-Our repair inserts code into lookup() so that it calls an existing initialization function on failure (i.e., before the return), re-initializing the static buffer and avoiding the segfault.
+Our repair inserts code into lookup() so that it calls an existing initialization function on failure (i.e., before the return), reinitializing the static buffer and avoiding the segfault.
 Combined with the explanations of repairs for nullhttpd (Section 4.1) and wuftpd (Section 4.5), which include both insertions and deletions, these changes are indicative of repairs involving inserted code.

-This experiment demonstrates that GenProg can success-

-fully repair a number of defect types in existing programs in a reasonable amount of time.
-Reports suggest that it takes human developers 28 days on average to address even securitycritical repairs [37]; nine days elapsed between the posted exploit source for wu-ftpd and the availability of its patch.
+This experiment demonstrates that GenProg can successfully repair a number of defect types in existing programs in a reasonable amount of time.
+Reports suggest that it takes human developers 28 days on average to address even security-critical repairs [37]; nine days elapsed between the posted exploit source for wu-ftpd, and the availability of its patch.